What is a DPIA (data protection impact assessments)?

 - Potential problems are identified at an early stage.

-- Addressing problems early will often turn out easier and cheaper.
+- Addressing problems early will often turn out easier and cheaper, as the identified solutions can be built into the project plan.

 - Increased awareness of privacy and data protection across the organisation.